 Being the least common of commercial acoustic guitar finished, the flat or dull finish can appear to have no finish at particular distances and angles.
 The flat finish produces the least projecting of the finishes and can really mellow out a guitar's tone wood.

+Now that you've mastered on how to choose a guitar, go and indulge yourself choosing the guitar my friend!
 We wish you the best of luck in your musical journey!